 Screen Size: 27 Inches | Resolution: 3840 x 2160 | Pixel Per Inch (PPI): 163 | Curvature: N/A | Panel: IPS | Refresh Rate: 60 Hz | Aspect ratio: 16:9 | Ports: 1 x Mini Display Port, 1 x Display Port, 2 x HDMI, 1 x 3.5mm Audio Out, 1 x USB 3.1 Type-B, 3 x USB 3.1 Type-A, 1 x USB 3.1 Type-C | HDR: HDR10 | Static Contrast Ratio: 1000 :1 | Colors: 1.07 Billion | Color Space Support: 99% Adobe RGB | Brightness: 350 cd / mm² | Response Time: 7 ms | Adaptive-Sync : N/A

-The monitor features a 27-inch IPS panel with a resolution of 3840 x 2160 and refresh rate of 60 Hz.
+The monitor features a 27-inch IPS panel with a resolution of 3840 x 2160 and a refresh rate of 60 Hz.
 The color capabilities of this monitor are quite close to the ASUS PA32UC, with 99% Adobe RGB color space support.
-The 14-bit Look Up Table results in smooth color transitioning and one cannot possibly notice color banding in this monitor.
-There are many color spaces available to choose, which provides ease of use to professional users.
+The 14-bit Look-Up Table results in smooth color transitioning and one cannot possibly notice color banding in this monitor.
+There are many color spaces available to choose from, which provides ease of use to professional users.

 Conclusively, we will say that this monitor is a great alternative to the Asus PA32UC if you are not interested in the HDR content, as this monitor provides similar color support at half the price, although features five inches smaller panel.

 3. Samsung CF791

 - 1500R curvature feels out of the world